1/3 Dr Michael Mosley discovers why we want to control pain and how we ultimately did it. (R)

 A beginner's guide to the Scottish Independence Referendum.

-3/3 Alex Durtnell rediscovers the houses his family have built, from Elizabethan times.
+3/3 Alex Durtnell rediscovers the houses his family have built since the Elizabethan era.

 1/4 Jeremy Paxman traces the story of the dramatic early stages of the war.